BrainCircuitsBehaviorLab/village/_sources/resources/hardware.md.txt

 ## System Assembly Guide

-### Hardware Construction

-You will need a few basic tools: Allen key, screwdriver, scissors, double-sided tape, and glue.
+For the assembly of the system, you will only need a few basic tools: Allen key, screwdriver, scissors, double-sided tape, and glue.

-#### Phase 1: Frame Construction
+### Frame Construction

 ::::{grid} 2
 :::{grid-item}